augustogunsch/website/content/projects_en.md

 It is not yet ready but usable, though there is no streamlined installation process.
 You can find the repository [here](https://github.com/augustogunsch/inflectived).
-There's a demo with Polish installed, available <a href="http://augustogunsch.com:8000" target="_blank">here</a>.
+There's a demo available <a href="http://inflective.augustogunsch.com" target="_blank">here</a>.

 ## Install-Arch